sahilkadiyan/Medical_Expert_System/readme.txt

 -->> main.py is the main file in which we ask some questions and after analyzing we will tell you whether you are healthy or not
--->> knowledge_graph.py is the file in which we plot a graph -->> disease is the folder in which we have the description ,treatments ,info about the diseases -->> media is the folder in which we have some images for reference like questions.png,solutions.png,info.png -->> graph.png is the image in which we the graph that we made will be stored -->> disease_symptoms.txt is the txt file in which we have the diseases and their symptoms -->> symptoms.txt is the txt file which include symptoms
+-->> knowledge_graph.py is the file in which we plot a graph -->> disease is the folder in which we have the description ,treatments ,info about the diseases -->> graph.png is the image in which we the graph that we made will be stored -->> disease_symptoms.txt is the txt file in which we have the diseases and their symptoms -->> symptoms.txt is the txt file which include symptoms